Hexagram 1乾Heaven

 — Legge (1882)

 Line 3 is the dangerous middle.
-The actor has visibility, momentum, and just enough velocity to crash.
+You have visibility, momentum, and just enough speed to crash.
 The hexagram is precise about which of these is the threat.
 It is not the activity.
-It is the absence of vigilance at the end of the day. 終日乾乾 is the work; 夕惕若 is the discipline that keeps the work from becoming its own failure mode.
+It is the loss of vigilance at the end of the day. 終日乾乾 is the work; 夕惕若 is the care that keeps the work from turning against itself.

-Modern decision contexts call this burnout-flavored conviction.
-The actor confuses high output with high judgement.
-The hours stay long, the calls stay strong, the sleep stays short, and the slow erosion of discernment shows up only when an avoidable mistake is already shipping.
-The 無咎 — no fault — clause of the line is conditional on the 夕惕若 — the evening vigilance.
-The fault is avoided only by the practice of checking the day's work against itself before nightfall.
+The failure this line names is mistaking output for judgment.
+The hours stay long, the decisions stay confident, the sleep stays short — and discernment erodes so quietly that it shows only when an avoidable mistake is already out the door.
+The 無咎 — no fault — clause is conditional on the 夕惕若, the evening vigilance.
+The fault is avoided only by checking the day's work against itself before nightfall.

-The practical move is a literal evening review.
-End-of-day journaling.
-A standing check-in with a co-founder.
-A weekly retrospective.
-The work is not optional, but the review of the work is also not optional.
-Line 3 fails when an actor treats activity as proof of soundness.
-The line names that this is the position where intelligent people most often break themselves.
+The practical move is a literal evening review — end-of-day notes, a standing check-in with someone who will tell you the truth, a weekly retrospective.
+The work is not optional, but neither is the review of the work.
+Line 3 fails when busyness is treated as proof of soundness.
+This is the position where capable people most often break themselves.

 或躍在淵,無咎。